catroot0/NeuroGuard/readme.md

   }
 }
 ```
-> **Note:** Yes. this rules are not very secure, but im just too lazy to change the code :>. just don't let other people have your database url and you're good :3
+> **Note:** Yes. these rules are not very secure, but im just too lazy to change the code :>. just don't let other people have your database url and you're good :3

 ---